super-linter/super-linter/docs/disabling-linters.md

 - `.github/linters/.lintr`
 - You can pass multiple rules and overwrite default rules
 - You can use either one `.lintr` file in the root of your repository and/or additonal `.lintr` files in subdirectories.
 When linting a file lintr will look for config files from the file location upwards and will use the closest one.
+- Absolute paths for exclusions will not work due to the code being linted within the docker environment.
+Use paths relative to the `.lintr` file in which youare adding them.
 - **Note:** The defaults adhere to the [tidyverse styleguide](https://style.tidyverse.org/)

 ### lintr disable single line